-- 1) DataWindow Data Cache is unsupported for Informix and Oracle 8i (though supported for Oracle 9i, 10g, and 11g) databases. - 2) Disable DataWindow Data Cache in AEM if the application is set to the Test Mode in the Run Mode setting. - 3) Do not cache DataWindows whose SQL statements contain non-table related expressions and the result of the expressions is dynamically generated.
+1) DataWindow Data Cache is unsupported for Informix and Oracle 8i (though supported for Oracle 9i, 10g, and 11g) databases.

+- 2) Disable DataWindow Data Cache in AEM if the application is set to the Test Mode in the Run Mode setting. - 3) Do not cache DataWindows whose SQL statements contain non-table related expressions and the result of the expressions is dynamically generated.
 If these DataWindows are cached, the display result on the Web or on the mobile may be different from that in PowerBuilder. - 4) DataWindows created dynamically cannot cache data on the Appeon Server.
-Even though the Cache tool is enabled for such DataWindows, data will still be retrieved from the database. - 5) DataWindow Data Cache at the Appeon Server or at the client will not be effective until you fulfill all the configuration requirements described in the following sections: - Configuration required for database servers - Configuration for DataWindow Data Cache in AEM - 6) There is a restriction on the database table where a cache-enabled DataWindow retrieves data: the first twenty characters in the table name must be different from those in the other tables in the database.
-If the first twenty characters in two tables are the same, the Cache tool cannot correctly identify the table that the DataWindow uses.
+Even though the Cache tool is enabled for such DataWindows, data will still be retrieved from the database. - 5) DataWindow Data Cache at the Appeon Server or at the client will not be effective until you fulfill all the configuration requirements described in the following sections: - Configuration required for database servers - Configuration required for Web servers (for Web server cache only) - Configuration for DataWindow Data Cache in AEM - 6) There is a restriction on the database table where a cache-enabled DataWindow retrieves data: the first twenty characters in the table name must be different from those in the other tables in the database.
+If the first twenty characters in two tables are the same, the Cache tool cannot correctly identify the table that the DataWindow uses. - 7) The DataWindow Data Cache tool works with Web servers running on Windows (such as the Apache Web server running on Windows), and does not work with Web servers running on Unix\Linux (such as the Apache Web server running on Solaris).